Home > About Us > Departments > Mathematics

 Every Fairsian a passionate learner and a determined problem solver.

 At FMS(P), we focus on developing students’ problem solving skills in a fun and meaningful way.
 The department programmes follow closely to the direction set by MOE.
-The programmes enable students to:
+The programmes enable

 - acquire and apply mathematical concepts and skills for everyday use and continuous learning in mathematics